CUBRID/cubrid-manual/en/upgrade.rst

 ------------

 * Since the DB volume of CUBRID 9.0 Beta is not compatible with the DB volume of CUBRID 9.1, it should be migrated with migrate_90beta_to_91 utility.
-* Since the DB volume of CUBRID 2008 R4.x or earlier version is not compatible with the DB voluem of CUBRID 9.1, it should be migrated with cubrid unloaddb/loaddb utility.
+* Since the DB volume of CUBRID 2008 R4.x or earlier version is not compatible with the DB volume of CUBRID 9.1, it should be migrated with cubrid unloaddb/loaddb utility.
 * CUBRID 2008 R3.1 and later don't support GLO and the LOB type replaces the GLO feature.
 For this reason, applications or schemas that use GLO must be modified to be compatible with LOB(see :ref:`glo-users-migration`).

 Reconfiguring Environments for Replication or HA